prashant-kikani/prashant-kikani.github.io/_posts/2021-8-7-multiverse.markdown

 So, by the wave function, we are introducing the concept of "probability" into reality.
 What it means is, by introducing this probability we are saying that our universe is not deterministic</b>.

 Many people opposed this very idea of a non-deterministic universe, including Albert Einstein.
+This is one of the biggest <a href="https://prashantkikani.com/blog/god-of-the-gaps" target="_blank">gaps in our scientific understanding</a>.

 > God does not play dice with the universe. -Albert Einstein